 Adolescence is a time of enormous transition.
 Although adolescence may appear to be a turbulent time, it is also a period of great potential as young people engage more deeply with the world around them.
 Adolescents typically grow physically, try new activities, begin to think more critically, and develop more varied and complex relationships.

-The Office of Population Affairs worked with the Center for Adolescent Health at the Johns Hopkins School of Public Health to create a guide that examines the major developmental changes that occur in adolescence and provides suggestions on how parents and caring adults can support young people as they navigate through this critical period.
-It builds on The Teen Years Explained: A Guide to Healthy Adolescent Development - PDF, the seminal report also developed by the Center for Adolescent Health, as well as on other important sources of information.
-The guide focuses specifically on five areas of adolescent development:
+The Office of Population Affairs worked with the Johns Hopkins University, Bloomberg School of Public Health, Center for Adolescent Health to create Adolescent Development Explained, a guide that examines the major developmental changes that occur in adolescence and provides suggestions on how parents and caring adults can support young people as they navigate through this critical period.
+It builds on The Teen Years Explained: A Guide to Healthy Adolescent Development1, the seminal report also developed by the Center for Adolescent Health, as well as on other important sources of information.
+The guide specifically focuses on five areas of adolescent development: